 - What systemic societal problem(s) does it address?

 - What is the narrative arc of their experience?

-- Is there research/data or independent sources that give this solution credibility?
+- What is the evidence of human or environmental impact?
+What research/data or independent sources give this solution credibility?

-If you are interested in writing for the print magazine’s quarterly theme, look for the most recent “Call for Submissions” posted on our website for instructions and a deadline.
-Print base rate for reported articles is 50 cents a word.
-Commentaries may receive a small essay stipend.
+Stories for the quarterly print edition of YES!
+Magazine are generally assigned directly by our editorial team.
+If you are interested in writing on the theme for an upcoming issue, look for the most recent “Call for Submissions” posted on our website for instructions and a deadline.
+Print base rate for reported articles is 50 cents per assigned word.
+Commentaries and essays may receive a small stipend.